ice-blog-header-image-Oct-2021

 Lithium metal batteries are generally non-rechargeable and one-time use, but have a longer life than standard alkaline batteries.
 They’re commonly used in hearing aids, wristwatches, smoke detectors and key fobs.

-Both lithium-ion and lithium metal cells and batteries are hazardous to ship, and they’re subjected to roughly the same regulatory requirements depending on mode of transport (i.e., ocean vs. air).
+Both lithium-ion and lithium metal cells and batteries are hazardous to ship, and they’re subject to roughly the same regulatory requirements, depending on mode of transport (i.e., ocean vs. air).

 Proper Packaging of Lithium Batteries in an Ocean Container